 While you do find 4 bike trunk mounts on the market the sheer nature of this mount actually dictates that most trunk mount systems are designed to carry 2 bikes or less, and that makes sense.
 4 Bikes on a single rack present quite a weight and we suggest you look at a hitch mount system if you need to carry more bikes.

 Allen Sports Premier 2-Bike Trunk Rack fits most all sedans, hatchbacks, minivans and SUV’s.
 They come with Allen’s patented quick snap set-up system which makes it easy to do your in initial fitting and getting the rack onto the vehicle.
 On this rack, the arms are 12 inches long and can accommodate 2 bikes at a combined 70 lbs.

 The bikes are held in place by Allen’s dual compound tie-down cradles and once fitted you can rest assured that your bike will be secure and safe on the back of your vehicle.
 Take the necessary precautions to ensure the 2 bikes do not bump into each other if you’re going to go onto backroads or gravel roads.
-The rack also sport some extra large car pads to ensure the rack doesn’t cause any paint damage where it touches the vehicle.
-Our suggestions would be that you consider a strap mount system if you have a single bike to transport – they are relatively easy to fit and the light weight compliments this design.
-For that, look at the Allen Sports Ultra Compact Folding 1-Bike Trunk Mount Rack
+The rack also sports some extra large car pads to ensure the rack doesn’t cause any paint damage where it touches the vehicle.
+Our suggestions would be that you consider a strap mount system if you have a single bike to transport – they are relatively easy to fit and the lightweight compliments this design.
+For that, look at the Allen Sports Ultra Compact Folding 1-Bike Trunk Mount Rack.